 Being convicted of indecent exposure can have serious consequences under UK law.
 It is classified as a sexual offence, and carries with it not only the associated stigma but the potential requirement to sign the sex offenders’ register and the possibility of a custodial sentence.
-The damage to your personal and professional life can be significant, so if you are arrested for indecent exposure it is vital to seek the services of a specialist solicitor as soon as possible.
+The damage to your personal and professional life can be significant, so if you are arrested or under investigation for indecent exposure, it is vital to seek the services of a specialist solicitor as soon as possible.

 How is indecent exposure defined under UK law?

 In the Sexual Offences Act 2003, indecent exposure is outlined as intentionally showing your genitals in a public place in order to cause alarm or distress.
 Indecent exposure is categorised as a crime of ‘specific intent’.
 This means that in cases where someone’s genitalia is exposed it must also be done with that intention.
 For example, the offence would not have been committed if someone were simply urinating in a public place and this had resulted in the “exposure” of genitalia unless that act itself was done to cause alarm or distress.

 What happens if you are charged with indecent exposure?

 If you are charged with indecent exposure, you will be formally accused of the crime by the police and normally given or sent a charge sheet or Notice of Criminal Charge detailing the offence.
 In most cases, you will then be released from custody until the court hearing.

 If you have been falsely accused of the crime, a lawyer can help you to build your case using any available evidence, which could include witness statements and character references.
 They might also look to examine the reliability of witnesses making accusations against you and look to establish any inconsistencies in the statements provided.